+The average IQ score for any age group is 100.
 You’re actually deemed to be within the ‘normal’ IQ range if you score anywhere between 85-115 on your test.
 The vast majority of people fall into this category.

 Anything under or over that would be considered ‘out of the ordinary’, from ‘exceptionally gifted’ from 130 onwards to ‘intellectually disabled’ for anyone scoring below 70.
 Harsh.

 So in a nutshell, the higher the number, the higher your ‘intelligence’.
 You can take a test here.

 We’re afraid you’ll never get those 2 minutes you just spent reading about IQs back.